effortlessdevsec/Web-Application-Hacks/Java Spring Heapdump+Exposing info Endpoints/demokjghkj/Readme.md

-## Source code Of java spring api that exposing sensitive information by endpoints
+## Source code Of java spring acutator  web services that exposing sensitive information by endpoints

 ## REFERENCE
 ```